TheGithubJoshua/springtweaked/README.md

-# springtweaked
+# Springtweaked
-Some subtle but neccessary Springboard tweaks.
+Some subtle but necessary Springboard tweaks.